 General: Bjørnøya (Bear Island) is the southernmost island of the Svalbard archipelago, halfway between Norway and Spitsbergen.
 The island is 178 km2 large and relatively rarely visited, but fascinating.
 There is a permanently staffed Norwegian weather station at the north coast of the island.
 The lack of protected bays and the rough weather with strong winds and frequent fog make visiting Bjørnøya a bit of a lottery.
-Bjørnøya was declared a nature reserve a few years ago, there are according regulations and access to some areas is restricted.
+Bjørnøya was declared a nature reserve in 2002, there are according regulations and access to some areas is restricted.
 These are hatched on the map below: the area around the huge bird cliffs at the southern end of the island may not be entered between April 01 and August 31, except boats shorter than 40 feet that may approach from the sea.
-(As of January 2013, changes are currently not expected, but double-check with the Sysselmannen (gouvernor) of Svalbard for officially confirmed, up-to-date information if you plan to visit.)
+(As of February 2019, changes are currently not expected, but double-check with the Sysselmannen (gouvernor) of Svalbard for officially confirmed, up-to-date information if you plan to visit.)

 In the past, Bjørnøya was often surrounded by drift ice in late winter (mainly March-May), but usually ice-free during the summer months.
 These days, the drift ice reaches rarely so far south.